-If you designated only one person as your beneficiary, your beneficiary may choose between a lump-sum payment or a lifetime monthly benefit.
-If the monthly benefit is less than \$50 per month, you will receive a lumpsum payment.
+If you designated only one person as your beneficiary, your beneficiary may choose between a lump-sum payment or a lifetime monthly benefit (provided the monthly benefit is \$50 or more).
+Otherwise, benefits will be paid as a lump-sum payment.
 See "Death Benefit Examples" later in this section for more information.

 Federal law permits a member's spouse or former spouse to roll over the pretax portion of a lump-sum death benefit to a traditional IRA or an eligible retirement plan, which includes plans qualified under section 401(a) of the Internal Revenue Code.
-In some cases, after-tax amounts are also eligible for rollover transfers.
-Rolling over the taxable portion to another retirement plan or an IRA allows the funds to continue to grow on a tax-deferred basis until the current or former spouse retires.
+If acceptable to the recipient plan, after-tax amounts are also eligible for rollover transfers.
+Rolling over the taxable portion to another retirement plan or an IRA allows the funds to continue to grow on a tax-deferred basis until the spouse is ready to retire.
 Nonspouse beneficiaries have the same rollover rights as spouses and former spouses, except their rollovers can only be made to IRAs that follow inherited IRA rules.

-The Internal Revenue Code (IRC) requires that lump-sum death benefits for an IRC section 401(a) plan cannot exceed 100 times the expected monthly payout the member would have received under IPERS Option 2 if the member had been at normal retirement age at the time of death.
+The federal Internal Revenue Code requires that lump-sum death benefits for an IRC section 401(a) plan cannot exceed 100 times the expected monthly payout the member would have received under IPERS Option 2 if the member had been at normal retirement age at the time of death.
 Death benefits may be reduced to comply with this requirement.